English and Mathematics Placement

 NDSU Math Placement Procedures

-To ensure you start in the right math course, North Dakota State University (NDSU) uses a variety of approved placement examinations.
-Here's what you need to know about determining your math placement:
+To ensure students start in the right math course, North Dakota State University (NDSU) uses a variety of approved placement examinations.
+Here's what students need to know to determine correct math placement:

 -

-Multiple Scores: If you have scores from more than one approved exam, we'll use the score that gives you the highest placement.
+Multiple Scores: A student who have scores from more than one approved exam, NDSU will use the score that gives the student the highest placement.

 -